-In Pengi, the deictic variables are managed by its perceptual system.
-In our framework they are managed by the parser and identify the structure it has observed and the relationships it expects.
-In most instances an indexical such as theme or new will be bound to specific individual, but since the situation is being updated incrementally as each word is scanned, there are always moments where a phrase is incomplete, its head and type not yet identified, but its impact on the situation still needs to be established.
-To do this we use Luperfoy's (1992) notion of a peg.
+Pegs For Agre, the deictic variables were managed by the Pengi perceptual system.
+For us they are managed by the parser and identify the structure it has observed and the relationships it expects.
+In most instances an indexical such as theme or new will be bound to specific, typed individual, but since we are updating the situation incrementally as each word is scanned, there are always moments where a phrase is incomplete, its head and type not yet identified, but we still need to establish its impact on the situation.
+To do this we are using Susan Luperfoy's notion of a peg (Luperfoy, 1992).

-For example, at the point in the parse where we have read just "a 14-year-old," the indexical variable current-np-referent is bound to a peg that was created when the parser scanned the "a" and recognized that it was starting a noun phrase that would have a referent.
-The peg provides a place to accumulate predications and establish expectations.
-For example we know that whatever this referent may turn out to be, it is something for which it makes sense to have an age measured in years.
+For example, at the point in the parse where we have read just "a 14-year-old" the indexical variable current-np-referent is bound to a peg that was created when the parser scanned the "a" and recognized that it was starting a noun phrase that would have a referent.
+The peg is a standin for the eventual referent, and provides a place to accumulate predications.
+In this instance, we know that whatever this referent may turn out to be, it is something for which it makes sense to have an age measured in years.
 The peg's properties are transferred to a regular individual once the head of the NP (girl) has been scanned.
-Section 4.2 provides another example of this process.
+See §4.2 for another example.

-It is an interesting psycholinguistic question whether earlier context has already established the overall topic and narrowed the semantic field from which the referent of an incomplete phrase like "14-year-old" will be drawn.
-The term "bird flu" was in the title of the news article that this excerpt appeared in.
-Anyone familiar with the subject will know the types of individuals that will be discussed and, given the age mentioned in the phrase, will presume that it refers to a person.
-In other contexts, for example at a bar, the presumption might be that the 14-year-old was a single malt scotch.
-Whether people use such pre-established semantic fields or wait a moment to hear the head word is an open question that could be tested in a well-designed experiment.
+It is an interesting psycholinguistic question whether the earlier context has established the overall topic and narrowed the semantic field from which the referent of an incomplete phrase like

+"14 year old" will be drawn.
+The news article that this excerpt appeared in had "bird flu" in its title.
+Anyone familiar with the subject will know what types of individuals will be discussed, and given the age phrase will presume that it will be a person.
+In other contexts, for example at a bar, the presumption might be that the 14 year old was a single malt scotch.
+Whether people use such pre-established semantic fields or wait a moment to hear the head word could be tested in a well-designed experiment.

-2.7 Representational Principles and their Consequences
+2.6 Representational principles and their consequences

 We have arrived at a set of principles for the representation of world knowledge in C3.
 These are an overlay on an otherwise conventional system of categories and properties in a specialization lattice.
-The aim is to provide a flexible link from language to the ontology while retaining the economy of only having to state axioms and relation types once.
-These principles include:
+The aim is to provide a flexibile link from language to the ontology while retaining the economy of only having to state axioms and relation types once.

-- Only add a category to the ontology if it makes a contribution, e.g., it adds predicates, statechange affordances, presuppositions, or defaults. - No representation without realization.
-Every category should correspond to one or more words, phrases, features, or syntactic constructions. - Predicates are only defined once; they may be restricted to different values at different levels in the category lattice but they retain their identity.
+- Only add a category to the ontology (T-Box) if it makes a contribution, e.g. it adds predicates, state-change affordances, presuppositions, or defaults. - No representation without realization Every category should correspond to some word, phrase, feature, or syntactic construction. - Predicates are only defined once.
+They may be restricted to different values at different levels in the category lattice but they retain their identity.

-In a conventional representation, there is a substantial distance in the specialization lattice between the particulars that appear in a text, such as a sport utility vehicle, which will be close to the bottom, and what we know about the vehicle, e.g. that it is a container, which is stated at a high level and applies to a great many things besides SUVs.
+In a conventional representation there is a substantial distance in the specialization lattice between the particulars that appear in a text, such as a sport utility vehicle, which will be close to the bottom, and what we know about the vehicle, e.g. that it is a container, which is stated at a high level and applies to a great many things besides SUVs.
 It is difficult to use language in such a system.
-Our need to have packets for domain-specific words that refer to general predicates and affordances (our lexicalized pragmatics) cannot be easily accommodated.
+Our need to put have packets for domain-specific words that refer to general predicates and affordances (our lexicalized pragmatics) cannot be easily accommodated.